Equity Lifestyle Properties Inc (ELS) Shares Soar Above 1-Year High

 ELS’s Market Performance

-The stock of Equity Lifestyle Properties Inc (ELS) has seen a -0.58% decrease in the past week, with a 1.49% rise in the past month, and a -4.20% fall in the past quarter.
-The volatility ratio for the week is 1.25%, and the volatility levels for the past 30 days are at 1.53% for ELS.
-The simple moving average for the last 20 days is -1.07% for ELS’s stock, with a simple moving average of -6.41% for the last 200 days.
+The stock of Equity Lifestyle Properties Inc (ELS) has seen a 1.85% increase in the past week, with a 2.42% rise in the past month, and a -1.09% fall in the past quarter.
+The volatility ratio for the week is 1.41%, and the volatility levels for the past 30 days are at 1.48% for ELS.
+The simple moving average for the past 20 days is 0.48% for ELS’s stock, with a -4.59% simple moving average for the past 200 days.

 Analysts’ Opinion of ELS